dev-jam/opensesame-plugin-experiment_manager/README.md

 - <http://www.gnu.org/licenses/gpl.txt>

-Experiment Manager contains works of others.
+This Plugin contains works of others.
 For the full license information, please refer to `debian/copyright`.